 You're reading this on your phone.
 Your kid is probably watching something right now, or just was.
 And somewhere in the back of your head there's a voice saying you should be doing something better.

 That voice is loud.
-It's also not the full picture.
+The full picture looks quite different.

 Where the guilt comes from